- 01. Key Takeaways

 Have a Qualifying Child or Relative

 A qualifying child or relative should have lived with the taxpayer for more than half of the year.
-Additionally, the taxpayer should also pay a minimum of 50% of the maintenance costs.
+Additionally, the taxpayer should pay at least 50% of the maintenance costs.
 People who qualify for this include a child, foster child, stepchild, or adopted child.
 Also, it involves descendants of any of those who, under the qualifying children rules, are dependents.

 Furthermore, you can also file taxes as HOH under the qualifying relative rule.
 It includes your father, mother, grandparents, brother, sister, nephew, or niece.

-Also, if the qualifying relative is a parent, then for them IRS has a special rule.
-In case the parent is not living with the taxpayer, he/she can still file for taxes under the HOH status.
-However, for this, they need to pay more than half of the expenses of their parents for the whole year.
+Also, if the qualifying relative is a parent, the IRS has a special rule.
+If the parent is not living with the taxpayer, they can still file taxes under the HOH status.
+However, to do this, they need to pay more than half of their parents' expenses for the whole year.
 Additionally, if they are living in a rest home, the taxpayer should pay more than half of the prices for keeping their parents there.

 These are the eligibility criteria that you need to follow for filing taxes as Head of Household.
-Moving further, let's know the benefits of filing taxes under this status.
+Moving on, let's look at the benefits of filing taxes under this status.

 Benefits of Filing Taxes as Head of Household

-Compared to a single or married person, filing taxes as a Head of Household offers several benefits.
+Compared with filing as a single or married person, filing as a Head of Household offers several benefits.
 Want to know what they are?
 Read on and get your answers.

 Lower Tax Rates